|

 By 1863, the site was commonly know as Beales Springs and became a way station on the Mohave and Prescott Toll Road in 1864.
 During the Hualapai Indian War (1866-70), the site was a temporary camp for the military in an attempt to protect the mails.

-Between 1871-74 the area was officially designated Camp Beales Springs and was used as a temporary Indian Reservation.
+With its generous supply of water, it was a point of critical importance on a major wagon road through the desert.
 The water from beales Springs would play an important part in the establishment of a nearby railroad siding on the new Atlantic and Pacific Railroad.

 The Beale Springs site became a water source for the rapidly developing city of Kingman.
 A water reservoir was built there and is still partially standing today.
 It is said that in addition to serving its intended purpose, the reservoir sometimes doubled as a swimming pool.